monmima/laravel-tutorial-by-brad-traversy-step-by-step-v2/README.md

 1. 02.10.45.
 Handle logic for create form.

 1. 02.27.00.
 Creating a flash message.
 This is the confirmation message after a form has been submitted.

+1. 02.36.30.
+Remembering data when there is an error with the form.